clojure-grimoire/grimoire/resources/1.5.0/clojure.core/with-local-vars/docstring.md

+varbinding=> symbol init-expr

-varbinding=> symbol init-exprExecutes the exprs in a context in which the symbols are bound tovars with per-thread bindings to the init-exprs.
-The symbols referto the var objects themselves, and must be accessed with var-get andvar-set
+  Executes the exprs in a context in which the symbols are bound to vars with per-thread bindings to the init-exprs.
+The symbols refer to the var objects themselves, and must be accessed with var-get and var-set